 Let’s make the example about how to iterate through a list with a while loop.

 numbers = [1,2,3,4,5] length = len(numbers) while index < length: print(numbers[index]) index +=1

 Iterate Through List with Comprehension

-Python list provides different and useful features which makes it very powerfull.
-The list comprehension is a feature which is used to iterate over the list items.
+Python list provides different and useful features which makes it very powerful.
+List comprehension is a feature that is used to iterate over the list items.
 The syntax for the list comprehension is like below.

 [print(ITEM) for ITEM in LIST]

 In the following example, we will iterate through the list by using list comprehension.